Nick Hardwick lifts the lid on the John Worboys case: 'Justice Secretary sacked me to save his own skin'

 Static are those factors that cannot be changed, for example the nature of an individual’s offences or their experiences in childhood.
 Dynamic factors focus on that which can change, such as social networks or substance misuse issues.
 Large data-sets based on these factors are compiled and then used to predict an individual’s likelihood of committing future offences.

-“There are some big questions potentially about the over-reliance on forensic psychology and statistical risk models,” Prof Hardwick said.
+“There are some big questions potentially about the over-reliance on forensic psychology and statistical risk models,” Professor Hardwick said.

 “I don’t agree and this is a good example of why that wouldn’t work.
 I don’t think that provides the complete answer.